cheomanigua/webdocse/content/docs/golang/http.md

 We can see now in the code above the `http.Handle`.
 What is it?
 It is a built in function that registers the handler for the given pattern in DefaultServerMux.
 You can check those patterns [here](https://pkg.go.dev/net/http#hdr-Patterns).
 Basically the first parameter declares the pattern to match, and the second paramenter instructs what the handler actually does when the match occurs.

 The handlers that ship with `net/http` are useful, but most of the time when building a web application you'll want to use your own custom handlers instead.
 So how do you do that?
-Check the Practical Examples at the end of this page.
+Check below.

 # 1. Handle, HandlerFunc and HandleFunc